stffrdhrn/stffrdhrn.github.io/_drafts/relocs.md

 ![GCC and Linker](/content/2019/gcc-obj-ld.png)

 The diagram above shows relocation entries as white circles.
-Relocation entries may be filled at link time or dynamically during execution.
+Relocation entries may be filled or resolved at link-time or dynamically during execution.

 Link time relocations
   - Place holders are filled in when ELF object files are linked by the linker to create executables or libraries